Virtual Consultations (Telehealth)

 What if I need a face-to-face appointment.
 Is it safe?

 We have implemented an new health, hygeine and oversease travel policy to ensure the safety of our patients and staff.
 You can view the specifics of this policy here.
 Whilst we cannot eliminate all risk, based on the current recommendations provided by the Australian Government, we are doing everything we can to ensure your safety.
 If it any point we feel it is unsafe to continue, we will not hesitate to take further action to protect your wellbeing and our staff.

 Are virtual consultations rebateable?

-Unfortunately Medicare, TAC and WorkSafe do not cover virtual consultations at this stage - the APA is working to amend this and we will provide updates as they arise.
+Medicare, TAC and WorkSafe cover virtual consultations as of 30th March.
 Your private health insurance may cover the consult depending on your policy limitations.
 We recommend phoning your health insurance company to find out if they will fund these services.
 Because there is inconsistency between health insurance companies as to whether these consultations can be claimed under the 500 or 505 codes, we will be unable to process your health insurance through HICAPS.
 Instead your full consultation amount will need to be paid and we will issue you with an invoice to send to your health insurance company for claims processing.

 Contact us to book your virtual consultation or face-to-face initial consult.